MoonPoet/xaprb-src/content/blog/2005/how-to-break-web-software.md

 ---
 I recently did a technical review of [How to Break Web Software: Functional and Security Testing of Web Applications and Web Services]({{< amz 0321369440 >}}), by [James A. Whittaker](http://www.cs.fit.edu/~jw/) and [Mike Andrews](http://www.foundstone.com/).
 My thoughts: it's well worth reading.

 Though what I reviewed wasn't yet a final draft (my job was to help find technical and other errors, make suggestions on organizing the information and so forth), the content was (mostly) all there.
 I own other work by Whittaker, and I encourage anyone who's interested to read this book when it's published.
 It is appropriate for a variety of audiences.
-I will not recommend anything to anyone -- I don't want to be in the position of giving advice, for several reasons -- but allow me to "suggest that you consider owning a copy" if you make things people will view with a web browser.
+I will not recommend anything to anyone---I don't want to be in the position of giving advice, for several reasons---but allow me to "suggest that you consider owning a copy" if you make things people will view with a web browser.
 Here's a sampling of folks for whom I consider this book especially relevant:

 *   a tester
 *   a programmer